timdiels/pytil/readme.md

 Python 3 utility library.
 Looks like a turtle, tastes like chicken.

+Chicken Turtle provides a project template, development tools (CLI) and various utility functions (API).
+Chicken Turtle primarily supports Python3.

-Be warned: as a pre-alpha, none of the interface is stable yet, may be tailored to the author's current needs and is probably not very reusable outside that context.
+Chicken Turtle is pre-alpha.
+None of the interface is stable, may be tailored to the author's current needs and is probably not very reusable outside that context.

+Chicken Turtle has some optional dependencies.
+E.g. to use `chicken_turtle.pyqt`, you will need to add PyQt to your project's dependencies.
+For now, you'll have to let the `ImportError`s guide you to the right dependencies to add to setup.py assuming your tests have full coverage.

 ## Project template usage